A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 An important task in RUL estimation is the construction of a suitable health indicator (HI) to infer the health condition.
-Guo \emph{et al.} \cite{guo2017recurrent} propose a RNN based Health Indicator (RNN-HI) to predict the RUL of bearings with LSTM cells used in RNN layers.
+Guo \emph{et al.} \cite{guo2017recurrent} propose an RNN based Health Indicator (RNN-HI) to predict the RUL of bearings with LSTM cells used in RNN layers.
 With monotonicity and correlation metrics, the most sensitive features are selected from an original feature set and then fed into an RNN network to construct the RNN-HI, from which RUL is estimated.
 With experiments on generator bearings from wind turbines, the proposed RNN-HI is illustrated to achieve better performance than a self-organizing map (SOM) based method.
 However, the RUL is calculated through an exponential model with pre-set failure threshold of RNN-HI rather than through the trained RNN directly, which means that the advantage of the LSTM cell is not fully utilized.
 In \cite{ning2018feature}, Ning \emph{et al.} also implement RNN to fuse the selected sensitive features to construct an HI.
 This HI incorporates mutual information of multiple features and is correlated with the damage and degradation of bearing.
+Chen \emph{et.al } \cite{chen2020health} propose a convolutional RNN model for health indicator construction, which extracts locally sequential features directly in convolution feature maps through CNN, and further embeds an in-network RNN layer that connects these sequential features seamlessly.
+The finally obtained features in RNN layer have global receptive field and encode time-series information.